System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 The guardrails are critical.
 Without "only use imports that exist," the model will hallucinate packages.
 Without "minimal change" for bug fixes, it will rewrite the entire function.

-8. Model Gateway and Routing
+12. Model Gateway and Routing

 Most completions are boring.
 Close a bracket.
 Finish a variable name.
 Complete a log statement.
 These do not need a 70B model.
 They need a tiny quantized model that responds in 100ms.
 Save the big model for the hard stuff.
+The model tiers and their sizing are defined in Section 5.
+The routing logic below determines which tier handles each request.

 Routing decision flow: